 Pursuant to Norwegian law, Telenor has a Corporate Assembly and a Board of Directors.
 The Corporate Assembly is a distinctly Norwegian body.
 It is primarily a supervisory body which supervises the Board's management of company business.
 The Corporate Assembly also has decision-making powers in limited, but important areas.
-One important task for the Corporate Assembly is to elect members to the Board, including the Chairman of the Board.
-The duties of the Corporate Assembly are defined in the Public Limited Liability Companies Act, Section 6-37.
+The duties of the Corporate Assembly are set out in the Public Limited Liability Companies Act, Section 6-37.